k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 3. Your Data Files
    - Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
 The respective space's directory will contain data if you create multiple spaces.
+   - The location of the persistent data directory is configured in the `.env` file and set by default to be in the Fabric Web Studio installation directory.

 4. Running on Microsoft Windows
    - You need to use a Windows Subsystem for Linux (WSL) and a Linux distribution-mounted file system for the installation to avoid slow performance issues.
 Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.html">Docker and Docker Compose Installation</a> topic.